8 Ave SE corridor improvements

 - 13 Street and 14 Street S.E.

-Anticipated benefits to people travelling in the area include:
+Anticipated benefits to people travelling in the area when this work is completed include:

 - Shorter crossing distances for people walking at intersections

 - Helping with sightlines at intersections for all modes of travel

 - Improve walking and cycling connections in the community

 The changes along 8 Avenue S.E. will improve the safety, access and mobility for people who drive, walk and cycle in the Inglewood community.
 In addition, adding the improvements will help to reduce vehicle speeds and cut through traffic along 8 Avenue S.E.